w3f/Grants-Program/README.md

 - want to find out what kind of support there might be available or
 - need help finding the resources you need.

 It is **not** a chance to pitch your project, especially since only a small subset of the committee will participate in the call.
 To apply, please fill out the [Office Hours :alarm_clock: form](https://forms.gle/54xkiqU37WwdN9UR6).
-Please be as specific as possible, so we can help you more quickly.
+Be as specific as possible, so we can help you more quickly.
 We will get back to you with follow-up questions or a link for booking a timeslot.

 ## :rocket: Alternative Funding Sources